 - Surprise!
 Your Flight Attendants are all Strangers! (also a reader’s pick)

 - The Unsung Heroes of the Crash Landing in San Francisco (also an editor’s pick)

 Happy New Year everyone!
-Here’s to wonderful things in 2014!Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Here’s to wonderful things in 2014!Lisa Wade, PhD is a professor at Occidental College.
+She is the author of American Hookup, a book about college sexual culture, and a textbook about gender.
+You can follow her on Twitter, Facebook, and Instagram.